Developing a roadmap to a flexible, low-carbon Indian electricity system: interim findings

 The report finds that India can integrate 390GW of wind and solar generation by 2030, an increase of more than 40% above the current renewable energy trajectory, at a cost that is lower than that of the current trajectory.

 These interim findings represent the first year of work as part of the programme of Energy Transitions Commission India in collaboration with The Energy and Resources Institute and the National Renewable Energy Lab.
-The full report will be published this spring.

 - electricity markets